FX-Brokers.eu

 MiCA applies to any broker offering crypto-asset services to EU clients, including crypto CFDs, spot crypto trading, or crypto custody.
 Forex brokers that offer crypto CFDs alongside traditional FX pairs must comply with MiCA's CASP requirements or cease offering those products.

-Which brokers already have MiCA authorisation?
+Which brokers were positioned for MiCA authorisation?

 Will MiCA affect leverage limits on crypto CFDs?